Kiran7007/Interview-Preparation/docs/android.md

 ```kotlin
 val count = remember { mutableStateOf(0) }
 ```

 - When `count.value` changes, any UI that depends on it will update automatically.

 ---
 ## What is remember and rememberSaveable?
 - `remember` stores state during recomposition but resets on configuration changes (like rotation).
 - `rememberSaveable` stores state across recomposition and configuration changes using Bundle.
 ---
 ## What is Modifier in Jetpack Compose?
-- Modifier is used to modify or decorate a composable — like setting padding, background, size, click behavior, etc.
+- Modifier is used to modify or decorate a composable - like setting padding, background, size, click behavior, etc.
-- Example:

 ```kotlin
 Text(
     text = "Hello",